 The Texas property code states that the burden of proof lies upon the tenant.
 The lease agreement is most often written for the landlord and built to protect their interest.
 These two are what makes a lease a disadvantage for any tenant who is not aware of what they are getting into.
 Most often people just have a need for a place to live and so they do what is necessary to get one.
 You find a place in your search that is just right and now there is a 6 plus page fine print document that is standing between you and your new home.
 Most do not take the time to read the lease and those who do may not fully comprehend what all is in it.
 Basically the landlord has over years of experiences built a contract that protects them from loss in any situation that could be created by the tenant.

 First off a lease agreement is a binding contract between two parties which is enforceable by law.
 The Texas Property Code protects the tenants and the landlords, but most of the landlord’s protection is in the lease agreement.
 I know most people do not read them but you really should because you might need to break a lease.
 If you don’t read it when you sign it, you should carve out a little time to go over it later.
 You need to know what is in there because you may have to exercise one of those clauses later.
 Below I have included the ways to break a lease legally without penalty or cost.
 We are talking about a contract so they are neither easy nor quick.

 Free Credit Repair Guide

-It is best to understand your credit first before you attempt to fix it.
-MyFico.com is a great resource to find out what all is a factor in your credit report.
+It is best to understand your credit first before you attempt credit repair yourself.
+MyFico.com is a great resource to find out what all is impacting your credit report.
 The basic factors are payment history and the amount of debt you have.
 If you have good payment history and low balances on debts then you are in good shape.
 Let face it, you are not reading this if you have good credit.
 The good news is that you are here to make the effort to change the direction of your credit score.
-The main idea in fixing your credit is to remove debt, and negative payment history, and increase your positive accounts.
+The main idea in credit repair is to remove debt, and negative payment history, and increase your positive accounts.